 Do you need a passport to visit Puerto Rico?

-If you are a US citizen, you do not need a passport to visit Puerto Rico (or the US Virgin Islands) as they are US territories.
-Be sure to bring along a REAL ID-compliant driver’s license to pass through airport security just like you would at home.
+As a US citizen, you do not need a passport to visit Puerto Rico (or the US Virgin Islands) as they are US territories.
+Be sure to bring a REAL ID-compliant driver’s license to pass through airport security like you would at home.